Can $1/N_c$ corrections destroy the saturation of dipole densities?: Abstract

 \section{Abstract}

 In this paper we discuss a well known QCD result: the steep increase of Green's function for exchange of $n$ BFKL Pomerons $G_{n \pom}\Lb Y\Rb\propto \exp\Lb \frac{n^2}{N^2_c} \Delta_{\mbox{ BFKL}} Y\Rb$ where $N_c $ is the number of colours ,Y is the rapidity and $\Delta_{\mbox{ BFKL}}$ is the intercept of the BFKL Pomeron.
 We consider this problem in the framework of the simple Pomeon models in zero transverse dimensions, which have two advantages :(i) they allow to take into account all shadowing corrections, including the summation of the Pomeron loops and (ii) they have the same as in QCD striking increase of $G_{n \pom}\Lb Y\Rb $.
 We found that the strength of shadowing corrections is not enough to stop the increase of the scattering amplitude with energy in contradiction to the unitarity constraints.
-Hence, our answer to the question in the title is positive. .
+Hence, our answer to the question in the title is positive.
+We believe that we need to search an approach beyond of the BFKL Pomeron calculus to treat $1/N_c$ corrections in Colour Glass Condensate effective theory.